 We are fully accessible.

-Our church building, parish hall and parlor are all handicap accessible.
+Our church building, parish hall, pavilion and parlor are all handicap accessible.
 Please do not hesitate to ask an usher for assistance or directions if needed.

-In addition, handicap accessible parking is available on Hardie Street, immediately adjacent to the church.
+In addition, handicap accessible parking is available in our parking lot and on Hardie Street, immediately adjacent to the church.

 Holy Communion for the People of God